webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Save the MB WAY mobile number to the user profile for future purchases;
 * Trigger Multibanco and MB WAY payments when creating orders via the REST API;
 * Store and show the IfthenPay fee on each order;
-* Codifis payment information banner, with the price to pay monthly, on the product page (simple product for now);
+* Codifis payment information banner, with the price to pay monthly, on the product page (simple and variable products);
 * Set a payment entity for Multibanco, MB WAY, Credit card, Payshop, and Cofidis Pay at the product category level, so that you can receive payment in different accounts based on the order products (replaces previously available specific extension);
 	* Simplified marketplace;
 	* Lock the cart so you can only have products from a single account in the same order;